bodlukas/earthquake-rmgp/README.md

     - `model.py`: Main model that combines the different components and is used for as a wrapper for inference and predictions.
     - `utils_gpflow.py`: GPFlow-compatible objects for mean functions, likelihoods and variational inference that are specifically adapted for RMGP.
 - utils: Contains further utilities used to genereate random inspection sequences and to collect results.
-- other_models: Contains the implementations of Random Forest and Ordered linear probit methods that we used in the manuscript to compare to RMGP.
+- other_models: Contains the implementations of Random Forest and Ordered linear probit methods that we used in the manuscript to compare with RMGP.
 - data_toyexample: Contains the data for the toy example used in the `example.ipynb` notebook.